JRomIV/cyclistic-case-study/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 # Introduction
-This repository contains an analysis of **Cyclistic**, a fictional bike-share company based in Chicago.
+This repository contains an analysis of data from **Cyclistic**, a fictional bike-share company based in Chicago.
 The overall objective is to uncover insights to develop a marketing strategy to convert casual riders into annual members.
 By analyzing Cyclistic’s bike trip data, we aim to understand how different types of customers use the service and identify opportunities to encourage casual riders to purchase annual memberships.

 ### The analysis will seek to answer the following questions:
-1. What are the overall riding patterns of our users?
+1. How do the number of rides, average ride duration, and ride distance differ between casual riders and subscribing members?
-2. What are the differences between member and casual riders?
+2. Which days (e.g., weekdays vs. weekends) and seasons see the highest usage from casual riders and subscribing members?"
-3. Is there a notable difference between our members and casual riders week by week?
+3. What are the most popular locations for casual riders?
-4. How does rider behaviour change month to month?
+4. Which bike types are most frequently used by casual riders, and how does this compare to those of subscribing members?
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 # Tools
 - **Excel**: For CSV management